mwdle/CloudflareTunnel/README.md

 8. If using a reverse proxy, simply use the name of your reverse proxy container, add the Origin Server Name, HTTP Host Header and HTTP/2 like in the following example:
       ![Cloudflare Dashboard Tunnel configuration for reverse proxy](images/TunnelConfigurationReverseProxy.png)

 Your container should be up and running and your tunnels should be accessible according to your configuration.
+Attach your reverse proxy container to the previously created Docker Network and configure it accordingly.

 ## License